 When you are labeling soap, one of the problems is figuring the net weight to put on the label.
-Since water will continue to evaporate out of the soap making over time it will gradually weigh less, even after the initial “cure time”.
+Since water will continue to evaporate out of the soap over time, it will gradually come to weigh less, even after the initial “cure time.”
 The net weight stated on the label may NOT be more than the actual weight of the product when the consumer is deciding whether to purchase.

 There are a couple of ways to make sure that the net weight stated on the label is less than (or equal to) the actual weight of the bar.